Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 As part of her progress, she created a drawing to represent what “hope” means to her.
 With appropriate consent and safeguarding considerations, this artwork is shared as a symbol of resilience and recovery — not of the trauma she experienced, but of the strength she discovered.

-Impact Statement 2026
+Community Impact 2026

-• 100% elimination of suicide attempts during the programme period
+Zero suicide attempts recorded during the programme

 Every child’s life matters.